quentin-st/SymfonyExceptions2GitLabIssuesBundle/README.md

             gitlab_api_url: https://gitlab.com/api/v3/
             gitlab_token: (put your token here)
             project: your_project_name
+            excluded_exceptions:
+                - Symfony\Component\HttpKernel\Exception\NotFoundHttpException

     > Note: if you're using https://gitlab.com, you can actually skip the `gitlab_api_url`.
 If not, don't forget the /api/v3/ part.

 5. Deploy your app in production, and trigger an exception.
 An issue should be waiting for you in your GitLab repository.

+6. *(optional)* Customize the `excluded_exceptions` node to include/exclude exceptions from being handled by this bundle.
+By default (if the `excluded_exceptions` isn't specified), all exceptions are handled.

 ## Configuration
 Here are some more things you can configure.
 Just add these items to your `config.yml`, under the `sym_exc_2_gtlb_isu_bndle`